3D visualization of protein structure showing intricate folding patterns, including helices and sheets.

 Will processes developed in your labs scale to manufacturing scale?

 Yes.
 Our development is always performed with scalability in mind.
 Processes optimized in our labs are designed to transfer smoothly to industrial fermentation facilities, maintaining productivity and product quality at large scale.
+VALIDOGEN-developed processes have been successfully scaled to GMP processes of up to 100,000 L and to industrial enzyme production of up to 200,000 L.

 Up to which scale do you work?
 Are you a GMP facility?